cms-opendata-analyses/trigger_examples/TriggerInfo/TriggerInfoAnalyzer/README.md

 tailf full.log
 ```

-*NOTE*: The first time you execute the job, it will take a long time (depending on your connection speed).
-This is because the data base payload files will be downloaded/cached locally in the VM.
+*NOTE*: The first time you execute the job, it will take a long time (depending on your connection speed) to the point that it looks like it is not doing anything.
+That is fine.
+This is because the database payload files will be downloaded/cached locally in the VM.
 Later attempts should be faster, however.